BA/MA: Censorship Topics

 To aid in this acquisition of knowledge, we want to ascertain censorship techniques and the circumventability of censorship around the globe.
 This includes both country-specific analyses and new circumvention or analysis techniques.
 Below, we gather potential thesis topics:

-QUIC Client Censorship Robustness [BA/MA].
+QUIC Client Censorship Robustness [MA].
 Many censors perform censorship by injecting additional packets (like TCP Reset packets), rather than dropping packets.
 Because TCP Reset packets are not authenticated, censors can forge them and tear down connections.
 For QUIC, this method is not applicable: Instead of using TCP, QUIC uses UDP, where there is no TCP Reset packet, and QUIC's mechanism of closing connections (sending a Connection Close frame) is authenticated after the handshake—so, once the handshake is complete, it cannot be forged by a censor.
 Prior work conjectures that this makes QUIC more robust against injection-based censorship.
 This assumption has, however, not yet been validated in depth.
 In particular, censors are not limited to injecting authenticated Connection Close frames.
 Instead, they may attempt to inject Connection Close frames early in the handshake, early Server Hello messages impersonating the server, malformed packets, or other packets that may cause clients to give up on a connection.
 Your goal would be to evaluate different QUIC clients (and possibly servers) for robustness against packet injection, and to determine whether such attacks pose a practical threat.

 Testing New Circumvention Methods [BA].
 There are many circumvention tools available to people in censored regions, but censors continually attempt to block successful tools.
 Therefore, when popular circumvention tools are blocked, additional methods are necessary to keep people in censored regions connected.
 One candidate protocol for censorship circumvention is TURN, which is normally used for NAT traversal in video conferencing applications.
 In normal use, TURN acts as a proxy for conference participants behind restrictive NATs (unrelated to censorship), and allows them to directly connect to other participants.
 When used for censorship circumvention, the proxy it provides could be used to circumvent IP blocking and other forms of censorship.
 Your goal would be to analyze the TURN servers provided by conferencing systems, integrate STUN+TURN as a circumvention strategy into our tool DPYProxy, and to test its applicability in censored regions.